krenalis/krenalis/doc/src/identity-resolution.md

 * recreates the contents of the `users` table starting from the identities within `user_identities`
 * updates the association between the events within the `events` table and the users within `users`
-* deletes the users within `user_identities` and `users` which no longer belong to any connection (i.e. connections that have been deleted).

 ## When It Is Executed